 Write manuals and protocols for each of the key procedures that your business undertakes, so regardless of who is undertaking the tasks, they will be done the same way.
 This will prevent fluctuations in the quality of the work done by your business, and it will also make staff training a lot easier when you decide you’re at that phase.

 Staff who are following procedures will be a lot more confident, and less likely to make mistakes.
 This also works if you’re the only one in the business.
-By having a standardized way of working it reduces errors, creates consistency, and eliminates decision overwhelm.
+Having a standardized way of working reduces errors, creates consistency, and eliminates decision overwhelm.
 It will also inspire confidence from your customers who will associate your business with consistency and quality.

 Don’t settle for “we’ve always done it this way.”
 Challenge yourself and your team to find better ways to accomplish things.
 Continually improve how you operate and put the new “best practices” in your operating procedures manual.

 So here is my challenge for you today, step back and take a good look at your business.
 Ask yourself, “if I were to double my business, could I handle it?” and “if I asked someone to describe what I do, could they?”.
 Then be really honest with yourself about the answers.